 The Group manages risks throughout the Group based on enterprise risk management (hereinafter "ERM"), and strives to increase the level of sophistication of its risk management.
-Climate-change risks are also appropriately managed within the framework of ERM.
+Climate-change risks and nature-related risks are also appropriately managed within the framework of ERM.